C0d3-5t3w/extog/README.md

 * alias extog='cd ~/extog && sudo ./toggle'

-# You'll need to reboot for the alias to become available

-# Now you can just run:
+# You'll need to reboot for the alias to become available and after you can just run:

 * extog